Our upcoming events and conferences for BESA members.Read More

 The Association also brings its influence to bear on opinion-formers across the wider construction industry and among key construction clients.

 Representatives from across the BESA Group companies work closely with government, actively imputing on key issues within the industry.
-We are particularly proud of our legal and commercial director Rob Driscoll who is working alongside the government as part of an advisory panel to ensure that by 2020, £1 of every £3 invested by Whitehall in goods and services goes to small and medium-sized enterprises.
+We are working alongside the government as part of an advisory panel to ensure that by 2020, £1 of every £3 invested by Whitehall in goods and services goes to small and medium-sized enterprises.
 If achieved, the target would mean almost £3bn of new business up for grabs each year, either directly or through the supply chain.

 There are always ways in which you can support and get involved with the key issues and topics facing our sector - contact us to get involved.